-The ATSSS rules defined by this solution are extension of the URSP rules described in TS 23.503 [7] clause 6.6.2.
-The following new fields are created:
+In this solution, the URSP rules described in TS 23.503 [7] clause 6.6.2 are extended to indicate the list of applications to the UE for which MPTCP should be applied:

-- The MPTCP PDU Session field in the Route Selection Descriptor specifies whether the type of the PDU session is an MPTCP PDU session to be established for the matching application;
+- The MPTCP field in the Route Selection Descriptor specifies whether to use MPTCP for the matching application;

-- In case of an MPTCP PDU session:

-- The Allowed MPTCP Service Type(s) field specifies the MPTCP Service Type(s) that are allowed for the MPTCP PDU session:

-- Handover MPTCP Service Type: An MPTCP service that provides seamless handover between non-3GPP and 3GPP access in order to preserve the connection.
-If the rule specifies Handover MPTCP Service Type, Interactive and Aggregate Service Types shall not be present;

-- Interactive MPTCP Service Type: A service whereby Multipath TCP attempts to use the lowest-latency interface.
-If the rule specifies Interactive MPTCP Service Type, Handover MPTCP Service Type may be present but Aggregate Service Type shall not be present; or

-- Aggregate MPTCP Service Type: An MPTCP service that aggregates the capacities of the access networks in an attempt to increase throughput and minimize latency.
-If the rule specifies Aggregate MPTCP Service Type, Handover and Interactive MPTCP Service Types may be present as well;

-- If present, in case of WLAN access, the Limited SSID(s) for MPTCP PDU Session field specifies a list of SSID(s) that are allowed on the WLAN access for the MPTCP PDU Session.
+- If present, in case of WLAN access, the Limited SSID(s) for MPTCP field specifies a list of SSID(s) that are allowed on the WLAN access when MPTCP is used.

-The PCF may select the ATSSS rules applicable for each UE based on local configuration and operator policies taking into consideration e.g. UE location or time of the day.
+The PCF may select the URSP rules applicable for each UE based on local configuration and operator policies taking into consideration e.g. UE location or time of the day.

-The PCF may provide the ATSSS rules at the initial Registration procedure, or when the operator policies indicate that the conditions for updating the UE are met, i.e. at change of UE location or at mobility with change the AMF, or at any time, as defined in TS 23.502 [6].
+The PCF may provide the URSP rules at the initial Registration procedure, or when the operator policies indicate that the conditions for updating the UE are met, i.e. at change of UE location or at mobility with change the AMF, or at any time, as defined in TS 23.502 [6].
 Operator defined policies in the PCF may depend on input data such as UE location, time of day, information provided by other NFs, etc.